 All EASY-FIRE and SCHOOL-MASTER kilns include either a 6-50P plug (for single phase kilns) or a 15-50P plug (for three phase kilns).
-(The only exception are kilns made for non-USA markets.)
+No cords are supplied for kilns sold outside the United States.

-Using the chart on page six as a reference, have your electrician install the proper receptacle and safety switch at your kiln location.
+Using the charts on pages seven and eight as a reference, have your electrician install the proper receptacle and safety switch at your kiln location.
 Be sure that your fuse ampere capacity is enough to carry the electrical load required.
 Also, ensure that your power lines are heavy enough to carry the required electrical load.
-If this is being used in an industrial or institutional setting be sure to follow lock out/tag out requirements and procedures.
+If this is being used in an industrial or institutional setting, be sure to follow lock out/tag out requirements and procedures.